chfoo/bytestag/README.rst

 1. Python >=3.2
 2. Python module bitstring >=3.0

-If you want the GUI, you will also need:
+If you want the GUI (for GNU/Linux), you will also need:

-3. PyGObject >=3.0 (which should include gobject-introspection)
+1. PyGObject >=3.0 (which should include gobject-introspection)
-4. GTK+3
+2. GTK+3

+If you want the GUI (for Windows, MacOS, etc.), you will need:
+1. PySide
+2. Qt

 Install
 -------